This chapter explains different settings related to creating different kind of competitions. In general, you can use Disc Golf Metrix to:

 - Use classes: whether competition has multiple classes or just one (no classes).

 - PDGA: Event tier selection, if you're running a PDGA sanctioned event.
 Practicalities for PDGA events vary between different countries, but in general PDGA events must use Premium Metrix and may involve an approval from a country association.

 - Is it weeklies: This selection will indicate to players if this is a recurring event on a weekly basis.
 Weekly events get a special tag and can be searched differently from other events.

 - Require players to sign scores: After the round, require players to sign scores.
 This will lock the results, so that only event officials can make changes after signing.
 More information about this feature here.

 - Collect Metrix-info: This settings allows to collect additional statistics on ICP, OCP, GRH and PEN.
 Additional information available on Metrix statistics.

-Tournament director can also give permissions to other users and control the entering of scores under the Rights section under Details.
+The tournament director can also give permissions to other users and control the entering of scores under the Rights section.

 - Administrators: User who created the competition is automatically an admin, but you can also add others users to be administrators.
 All admins can do same things as the user who created the competition.

 - Other users may enter results: Admins can allow other users to enter scores without being administrators.
 These so called "scoring officials" can be very handy in more official competitions.
 Or if not all players can enter scores.